SiEPIC/SiEPIClab/README.md

 	@echo off
-	"path to python executable""path to pyOptomip.pyw"
+	"path to python.exe""path to pyOptomip.pyw"

 ---